stratosphereips/Manati/README.md

    Maybe you will have some issues with permission in the folder ~/.cache, just perform the next command and problem solved:

         sudo chmod 777 ~/.cache

+   if you deploy to Amazon AWS EC2 and you have a **memory error** try:

+        pip install -r requirements/local.txt --no-cache-dir

 <li> Start postgresql </li>